lltfm/openness/README.md

   * [Openness GPT](works/saltem_hoc/README.md#openness-gpt): answers for
   unanswerable questions
     * [Chat with Openness GPT][1]
+    > Note: verified as of Dec 10 2024, ChatGPT anonymous free tier now allows only the "4o-mini" model.
+Openness GPT requires the "4o" model for its large prompt and for mandala creation.
+The "4o" model can still be accessed for free by creating an account or logging in to an existing account.
     * [Notable responses from Openness GPT](works/saltem_hoc/openness_gpt-notable_responses.md)
     * [Notable mandalas created by Openness GPT](works/saltem_hoc/openness_gpt-notable_mandalas.md)